Get Tech Tips

 Condenser Coil Cleaning Step by Step

-Before you begin the cleaning you will want to identify the following –
+Before you begin the cleaning, you will want to identify the following:

-If so, you may need to split (separate the rows) to allow for cleaning as shown in the video below.
+If so, you may need to split (separate the rows) to allow for cleaning, as shown in the video below.

-If it is a microchannel coil you will need to take extra care not to damage the coil and to use very mild cleaners or water alone when cleaning.
+If it is a microchannel coil, you will need to take extra care not to damage the coil and to use very mild cleaners or water alone when cleaning.

-Here is the step by step process to perform a great condenser coil cleaning.
+Here is the step-by-step process to perform a great condenser coil cleaning:

-- Shut off power and test with a meter
+- Shut off the power and test with a meter.

-- Wear gloves and safety eye protection when dealing with caustic cleaners
+- Wear gloves and safety eye protection when dealing with caustic cleaners.

-- Unwire the condensing fan motor carefully
+- Unwire the condensing fan motor carefully.

-- Clean out debris from the bottom and ensure the unit has proper drainage and drain ports clear in the base
+- Clean out debris from the bottom and ensure the unit has proper drainage and drain ports clear in the base.

-- If the unit has a hail guard remove it from the outside
+- If the unit has a hail guard, remove it from the outside.

-- Protect any controls and electrical
+- Protect any controls and electrical components.

-- Pre-rinse the coil from inside out
+- Pre-rinse the coil from the inside out.

 - Foam the coil with a foam gun using the proper dilution.
 Build foam from bottom to top on both sides.

-- Rinse straight through the fins between the tubes from the inside out, working from top to bottom.
+- Rinse straight through the fins and between the tubes from the inside out, working from top to bottom.

-- Rinse out the base
+- Rinse out the base.

-- Allow the coil to fully dry as it runs before performing final tests
+- Allow the coil to dry fully as it runs before performing final tests.

 The end result should be lower compressor amps and head pressure and better overall system performance.
-Here is a video of us cleaning a coil from start to finish.
+Here is a video of us cleaning a coil from start to finish: